Swiss-ai-Weeks/Next-Gen-Damage-Estimation/README.md

+# Data for the Challenge "Next-Gen Damage Estimation"
 This respository is part of the Zurich hackathon of [Swiss {ai} Week](https://swiss-ai-weeks.ch/) happening on 26/27 September 2025.

 By accessing or using the data provided, you agree to the following terms and conditions.